jameshume/jehtech/src/html/arm.md

         * Auto save and restore of processor registers.
         * Implements all ARMv7-M low latency features - this is available on the M0(+) devices too.
             * Late arrival, tail-chaining, lazy FPU stacking, ICI bits for load/store multiple operations.
-        * Aggressive fliushing of multi-cycle operations in pipeline.
+        * Aggressive flushing of multi-cycle operations in pipeline.
             * To enable interrupt processing to start quickly.
             * Applies to all DEV/SO loads/stores that have bit vee started on the bus.
         * Avoids bursts on the bus for DEV/SO load/store multiples - may reduce bus performance.